Cystine/glutamate transporter

 Cystine/glutamate transporter is an antiporter that in humans is encoded by the SLC7A11 gene.

 The SLC7A11 gene encodes a sodium-independent cystine-glutamate antiporter that is chloride dependent, also known as xCT.
 Along with a heavy chain subunit from SLC3A2, the SLC7A11 light chain comprises system Xc-, which is the functional cystine-glutamate antiporter.
 While the SLC3A2 heavy chain is a chaperone for many other light chains that participate in amino acid transport, the SLC7A11 light chain is specific for system Xc-, and the terms xCT/SLC7A11 and system Xc- are used interchangeably in much of the literature.

-SLC7A11 plays an important role in glutathione production throughout nervous and non-nervous tissues.
+SLC7A11 couples the uptake of one molecule of cystine with the release of one molecule of glutamate, and therefore it plays an important role in glutathione production throughout nervous and non-nervous tissues.
 In the nervous system, SLC7A11 regulates synaptic activity by stimulating extrasynaptic receptors and performs nonvesicular glutamate release.
-This gene is highly expressed by astrocytes and couples the uptake of one molecule of cystine with the release of one molecule of glutamate.
+This gene is highly expressed by astrocytes.
 The expression of Xc- was detected throughout the brain with higher expression found in the basolateral amygdala, the retina and the prefrontal cortex.
 The inhibition of system Xc- has been found to alter a number of behaviors, which suggests that it plays a key role in excitatory signaling.
+SLC7A11 has been found to accept cysteine hydropersulfide as an alternative substrate, exchanging one molecule of cysteine hydropersulfide for one molecule of cystine under the basal concentration gradients for these species.